Connectivity and equilibrium in random games: Introduction

-One simple way to model interactions between agents in a large network is via the notion of a {\em graphical game} \cite{kearns}: a graph $G=(V,E)$ is defined whose vertices represent the players of the game and an edge $(v,w)\in E$ corresponds to strategic interaction between the players $v$ and $w$; each player $v \in V$ has a finite set of strategies $S_v$ and an {\em utility, or payoff, table} $u_v$ which assigns a real number $u_v(\sigma_v, \sigma_{\N(v)})$ to every selection of strategies for player $v$ and the players in $v$'s neighborhood, denoted by $\N(v)$.
-A {\em pure Nash equilibrium} (PNE) of the game is some state or strategy profile $\sigma$ of the game which assigns to every player $v$ a single strategy $\sigma_v \in S_v$ in such a way that no player has a unilateral incentive to deviate.
+A simple way to model interactions between agents in a large network is with a \textit{graphical game}~\cite{kearns}: a graph $G=(V,E)$ is defined whose vertices represent the players of the game, and an edge $(v,w)\in E$ corresponds to the strategic interaction between players $v$ and $w$; each player $v \in V$ has a finite set of strategies $S_v$, which throughout this paper will be assumed to be binary so that there are two possible strategies for each player.
+A \textit{utility}, \textit{or payoff}, \textit{table} $u_v$ for player $v$ assigns a real number $u_v(\sigma_v, \sigma_{\N(v)})$ to every selection of strategies by player $v$ and the players in $v$'s neighborhood, that is, the set of nodes $v'$ such that $(v,v') \in E$, denoted by $\N (v)$.
+A~\textit{pure Nash equilibrium} (PNE) of the game is some state, or \textit{strategy profile}, $\sigma$ of the game, assigning to every player $v$ a single strategy $\sigma_v \in S_v$, such that no player has a unilateral incentive to deviate.
 Equivalently, for every player $v \in V$,